ATTHARVA2005/Attention_class/readme.md

-# AttentionMinder
+# AttentionDetector

 ![AttentionMinder Logo](https://img.shields.io/badge/Noobly%20Pros-AttentionMinder-4a6bff)

 ## 🏆 Project by Team "Noobly Pros"

-AttentionMinder is an intelligent real-time attention monitoring system that helps users maintain focus during work or study sessions by tracking posture and eye status.
+AttentionDetector is an intelligent real-time attention monitoring system that helps users maintain focus during work or study sessions by tracking posture and eye status.

 ## 📋 Table of Contents